c9s/fsrename/README.md

 - `-contains` pre-filter the files and directories based on the given string needle.
 - `-file` only for files.
 - `-dir` only for directories.
-- `-forext` find files with matched file extension.
+- `-ext` find files with matched file extension.

 ## Replace Options